Christianity in Guizhou

-Christianity is a minority in Guizhou province of China.
-Gha-Mu and A-Hmao are ethnic groups with large share of Christians.
+Christianity is a minority religion in the Chinese province of Guizhou.
+Gha-Mu and A-Hmao are ethnic groups with a proportionately larger share of Christians.

+Overview

 The Roman Catholic Archdiocese of Guiyang and the Roman Catholic Diocese of Nanlong have their seats in the province.
 Sam Pollard was a missionary of China Inland Mission, who was active among the A-Hmao.
 When the new government took power in 1949, Guizhou may have had about 40,000 Protestants.
 The current Protestant population is at about half a million.
-Christianity in Dafang and Christianity in Weining, which both mainly consist of Protestants, exceed 100,000.
+Persecution of Christians occurs in Guizhou.